EventNet-ITA: Italian Frame Parsing for Events: Methodology

 \section{Methodology}

-A traditional approach to Frame Parsing, as well as for Event Extraction is to break down the problem into sub-tasks \citep{das2014frame,ahn2006stages}, usually separating the steps of trigger identification, frame classification and argument extraction.
+A traditional approach for Frame Parsing, as well as for Event Extraction, is to break down the problem into sub-tasks \citep{das2014frame,ahn2006stages}, usually separating the steps of trigger identification, frame classification and argument extraction.
 However, a major downside of this approach, besides being more complex, is that it implies error propagation from higher-level sub-tasks downwards.
-Instead, we propose to learn all the tasks in one single step, this way allowing the model to simultaneously exploit tag relations on the time (sequence) axis and on the token axis.
-In this work Frame Parsing is approached end-to-end and is treated as a multi-label sequence tagging problem.
-The strength of this design option lies in its simplicity as it requires minimal pre-processing and does not imply the use of additional knowledge, as well as in its efficiency, as it minimises computational requirements (see Section \ref{sec:experimental}).
-Sequence tagging has proven to be effective in different tasks, like Named-Entity Recognition \cite{ma2016end}, where a small set of labels has to be assigned and their distribution is sparse, with many out-of-mention samples, as well as Part-of-Speech Tagging \cite{huang2015bidirectional}, with a slightly larger set of labels densely distributed, with possibly many local patterns.
-Our problem, conversely, is characterized by a very high number of unique labels (in the order of thousands), whose distribution tends to sparseness.
-This proliferation arises from the choice of defining, during pre-processing, frame elements as specific to their own event frame.
-In FrameNet, all frames belonging to the same semantic area share a set of frame elements with the same name.
-This holds both for core and non-core frame elements.
-For example, both the \textsc{Fleeing} and the \textsc{Motion\_Downwards} frames have a \textsc{Mover} frame element.
-In EventNet-ITA, frame elements shared by different frames are assigned different labels.
-This data encoding strategy, in return, allows to minimize the need for post-processing (as each predicted frame element is specific to its Frame) and enables the model to learn relationships between frame elements in the same position.
+Instead, we propose to learn all the tasks in one single step, allowing the model to simultaneously exploit tag relations on the time (sequence) axis and on the token axis.
+Thus, in this work Frame Parsing is approached end-to-end and is treated as a multi-label sequence tagging problem.
+The strength of this design option lies in its simplicity as it requires minimal pre-processing and does not imply the use of additional knowledge, as well as in its efficiency, as it minimizes computational requirements (see~Section~\ref{sec:experimental}).